Access your claims performance information

 - time off work.

 - current rehabilitation activity.

-These estimates are one factor used to calculate your premium.
+These estimates are one factor used to calculate an agency's premium.

 Case estimate reports are generated from Comcare’s claim management database.
-They are available on CIS approximately two months after the end of each month.
+They are updated monthly and are based on data at approximately two months before the upload date.
 This delay is needed to ensure an accurate calculation.

 |Case estimates based on data to end of month||Available on CIS|

 |August||First week of November|